 |Diabetics and others with circulation problems have special issues that need to be taken into consideration in order to keep feet healthy.|

-The reason Epsom salt can make a problem worse is because magnesium sulfate is overly drying for the already dry skin that often accompanies a diabetic condition.
+The reason diabetics and Epsom salt can pose a problem worse is because magnesium sulfate is overly drying for the already dry skin that often accompanies a diabetic condition.
 Regardless of how tempting soaking your feet may appear to soothe, the hot water will only make your feet suffer when submerged for too long for how thoroughly it dries skin to risk possible cracks.

 Instead, you are safer to just wash your feet for diabetic foot care with unscented soap and lukewarm water before drying and following up with a unscented moisturizing lotion all over the feet with the exception of lubricating between the toes.
 If not, you just may invite a fungal infection.
 Also, make it a point to inspect your feet daily for any signs of cuts, redness or sores that may be developing.